New South Wales Sputnik suburban carriage stock: Construction and distinguishing features

-To make up for the archaic air-conditioning at the time, a row of ventilators was placed on the roof.
-As the carriages had powered doors, vent slits were put into the doors to make up for the inability to be opened manually as well as extra ventilators on the roof next to the doors.
+To make up for the archaic technology of air-conditioning at the time, a row of ventilators were placed on the roof.
+As the carriages had powered doors, vent slits were put into the doors to make up for the inability to be opened manually, as well as extra ventilators on the roof next to the doors.
+The power operated doors meant that the carriages were not electronically compatible with the older carriages.

-They operated as eight carriage sets and were targeted as S sets and were the first trains to have their target plates distinguish the type in contrast to the previously built sets of which the target plates correspond to the depot they were located to.
-With the S standing for "Safety Doors", gaining the nickname Sputniks after the Russian satellite that was launched at the same time as their entry into service.
-While they were targeted differently, they were still kept at the same four depots as the other single deck suburban carriages.